joyeusenoelle/GuideToMastodon/README.md

 ## What does "CW" mean?

-CW stands for Content Warning.
+:bangbang: CW stands for Content Warning.
 It hides your post behind text (which you get to choose); it's like a Read More link.

 You might use CWs for: